glenncai/php_stripe_payment/README.md

 * For the path, please always remember to use `_DIR_` for best practice.
 * If something wrong, feel free to check the `log` in stripe offcial website.
 You can find the syntax errors what you write for stripe payment details.
+* The login and register system is not secure.
+It just for the payment method testing.
+(People cannot buy when they are not login).
+* Edit your website domain in `checkout-action.php` file by changing `$YOUR_DOMAIN` variable.
+* Add your stripe public key and secret key in `db.php` file.
+* If you want to open login pattern, edit the variable `$setEmail` in `db.php` file to be true.
+* For the sender email and password in PHPMailer system, edit your own username and password in `db.php` file.